rotary-genomics/rotary/README.md

 mkdir output_dir
 mkdir rotary_db_dir
 rotary init -d rotary_db_dir -i sample_fastq_dir -o output_dir
-# Modify the config file so that the human genome is not used for decontamination - this takes a long time and high RAM
-# The final config line should be: contamination_references_ncbi_accessions: [GCF_000819615.1]

 # Run rotary until just before the annotation module
 cd output_dir